 AGVs (Automated Guided Vehicles) and AMRs (Autonomous Mobile Robots) continue to play an ever more prevalent part in many industries.
 Their role in streamlining material handling and boosting operational efficiency is so palpable that it’s clear these devices are here to stay.
 But behind their functionality lies a critical component: the battery.
 For many enterprises, its selection isn’t a technicality but rather a defining decision that will impact their bottom line.
 In this article, we discuss AMR & AGV battery types and the technology behind them to help you make better-informed choices when making decisions on your automation needs.

 Given their reliability and low cost, the first AGVs have traditionally relied on lead-acid batteries, but the industry is now shifting toward lithium-based alternatives due to their efficiency and longevity benefits.
-Let’s take a closer look.
+Let’s take a closer look at these established solutions.

 Lead-acid batteries for AGVs and AMRs